THE LAYERING GUIDE

 - Softshell pants

-- Remember that even putting on and taking off your backpack frequently can put strain on the outer layer’s material.
-Many jackets will there have reinforced shoulders or an extra layer here.
+- Remember that even putting on and taking off your backpack frequently can strain the outer layer’s material.
+So, many jackets will have reinforced shoulders or an extra layer here.

 - No matter how waterproof the material is, it is of little use if the seams are not tight.
-So make sure that they are sealed by taping or welding.
+So make sure that they're sealed by taping or welding.